Urkaz/urkaz.github.io/assets/data/games/penguin.md

 # Overview

-Made on the first UJI GameJam in ~40h.
+This game was made in the first UJI GameJam in nearly 40h.

 # My role